Monk: Jainism

-The Svetambar Terapanthi sect has a new rank of junior monks who are called samana.
-The nuns are called Aryikas in Digambar tradition and Sadhvi in the Svetambar tradition.
+The Śvetāmbara Terapanth sect has a new rank of junior monks who are called samana.
+The nuns are called Aryikas in Digambar tradition and Sadhvi in the Śvetāmbara tradition.

 Ascetic vows

 Per the Jain vows, the monks and nuns renounce all relations and possessions.
 Jain ascetics practice complete non-violence.
 Ahimsa is the first and foremost vow of a Jain ascetic.
 They do not hurt any living being, be it an insect or a human.
 They carry a special broom to sweep away any insects that may cross their path.
 Some Jain monks wear a cloth over the mouth to prevent accidental harm to airborne germs and insects.
 They also do not use electricity as it involves violence.
 Furthermore, they do not use any devices or machines.

 As they are without possession and attachment, they travel from city to city, often crossing forests and deserts, and always barefoot.
 Jain ascetics do not stay in a single place for more than two months to prevent themselves from becoming attached to any location.
 However, during four months of monsoon (rainy season) known as chaturmaas, they continue to stay in a single place to avoid killing the life forms that thrive during the rains.

 Jain monks and nuns practice complete celibacy.
 They do not touch or share a sitting platform with a person of opposite sex.